dnsimple/dnsimple-support/content/articles/domain-auto-renewal.markdown

 ---
 <warning>
 Auto-renewals begin the renewal process 30 days before the domain is set to expire.
 You cannot turn off the auto-renewal process during this time.
 We deliver auto-renewal and expiration notices starting 2 months prior to the domain's expiration date.
-Please update your auto-renewal preferences before it reaches the 30-days "zone".
+Please update your auto-renewal preferences before it reaches the 30-day threshold.
 </warning>

 Auto-renewal reduces the risk of a domain expiring by renewing the domain automatically within 30 days of expiration.
 When auto-renewal is turned on for a domain, we'll attempt to renew it automatically prior to expiration.
 We'll bill your credit card if the renewal is successful.